 |Dyson V7 Motorhead||Motorhead, combination tool, crevice tool||Fuschia|

-|Dyson V7 Origin||Motorhead, combination tool, crevice tool||Blue||Does not include a docking station|
+|Dyson V7 Origin||Motorhead, combination tool, crevice tool||Blue||Doesn't include a docking station|

-If someone comes across a V7 that's different from ours, let us know in the discussions and we'll update our review.
+If someone comes across a V7 that's different from ours, let us know in the discussions, and we'll update our review.

 The Dyson V8 Animal is better for most uses than the Dyson V7 Animal.
 The V8 performs far better on bare floors, where it clears large debris like cereal with much less difficulty.
 It also has a longer maximum runtime and has a battery life indicator to let you know how roughly how much charge is left.
 The V8 also comes with a unique 180-degree brush, which is good for cleaning hard-to-reach places.
-That said, the Dyson V7 is a bit better at cleaning fine debris, such as baking soda, from high-pile carpet.

 The Dyson V7 Animal is a better handheld vacuum than the Shark Rocket Ultra-Light.
 Since the Dyson is a cordless vacuum, it has an unlimited range, making it well-suited for cleaning cars or stairs.
 It also manages to suck up more pet hair than the Shark.
 However, its battery life is disappointing and you can't use it while charging either.
 The Shark, on the other hand, performs better on bare floors.

 The Dyson V7 Animal is a better vacuum for tackling low and high-pile carpets than the Dyson Cinetic Big Ball Animal Canister.
 While the V7 has a similar performance to the Cinetic Big Ball Animal Canister on bare floors, its cordless design is more portable, and you can also use it as a handheld vacuum.
 It also does a better job of handling large debris on low and high-pile carpet.
-However, the Cinetic Big Ball Animal Canister does a slightly better job of cleaning up small debris on these surfaces.
+However, the Cinetic Big Ball Animal Canister does a slightly better job cleaning up small debris on these surfaces.

 The Shark APEX UpLight is a better performing vacuum than the Dyson V7 Animal, but the Dyson is more versatile.
 The Shark has outstanding performance on bare floors and it's good on carpet.
-It's also better-built and it has a bigger dirt compartment.
+It's also better built and has a bigger dirt compartment.
 The Dyson is cordless so you can take it wherever you like and it's very light to hold, but sadly, it has disappointing battery life.

 The Dyson V7 Animal and Simplicity S65S each have their strengths, and one may suit you better than the other depending on your needs.
 The Dyson has lower recurring costs, is easier to store, comes with more tools and brushes, and delivers better performance on low-pile carpet.
-The Simplicity has a larger dirt compartment, better battery performance, is easier to maintain, and delivers better performance on bare floors.
+The Simplicity has a larger dirt compartment, has better battery performance, is easier to maintain, and delivers better performance on bare floors.